Session 2: June 19–23, 2016

 What is the difference between the Stroke Technique swim camp and the High-Performance swim camp?

 Both camps concentrate on the fundamentals: strokes, starts, and turns.
-High-Performance campers will work on weight training and delve more into the strategies of competition, psychology, and team building.
+High-Performance campers will work on weight training and develop more into the strategies of competition, psychology, and team building.

 What if my child is on medication?